simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Obtaining-Consent/Obtaining-Consent.md

 }
 ```

-The PDF viewer step is show in Figure 4.
+The PDF viewer step is in Figure 4.

 // todo: add images here